EBIBioSamples/read_docs/docs/FAQ/cookbook.rst

 Contents
 --------
 - `How to check if a sample has been updated using ETAG functionality`_
+- `How to bulk upload samples to BioSamples using the drag’n’drop uploader <../submit/interactively/step-by-step.html>`_

 How to check if a sample has been updated using ETAG functionality